ucl-arc-tre/resources/README.md

 ## Containers

 Docker containers defined in [containers/](./containers/) are built and saved as compressed archives and pushed into the TRE on merge into main.
-Within the TRE desktop they are available under
+Within TRE desktops they are available under

 ```
-~resources
+~/resources
 └── containers
-    └── chme0039-pytorch-basic
+    └── ...
 ```

 ## 🤝 Contributing